 Last updated: June 1, 2022

-This page walks you through how to use the Status tab to monitor the progress of your job and get information about your cluster in real-time.
+This page walks you through how to use the Status tab to monitor the progress of your job and get information about your A computing cluster consists of a set of loosely or tightly ...
+More in real-time.

 You can view the tab by selecting Status on the left side of the screen when you run or open a job.